mozilla/kitsune/docs/patching.rst

 The Quick and Dirty
 ===================

 Very quick, very little explanation.
+Those with strong git fu may already see some shortcuts.
+Use them!
+As long as ``jsocol/master`` doesn't have merge commits, it's all good.

 Assuming your Github account is ``foobar`` and you've already forked Kitsune::